We invest in dance artists to make sure their practice can thrive:

 We believe dance can make the world a better place.
 We’ve tackled big subjects from climate change to gender identity exploring feminism and Dandyism.
 We know dancing together can create new connections with people you may not otherwise meet.

-If you would like to attend our next Children & Their Grown Ups Encounters tickets are on sale now.
 Sign up to our Get Involved Newsletter to find out more about all our upcoming performances, festivals, classes and workshops.

-Follow us @yorkshiredance and search #EncountersLeeds to find out more.
+Follow us @yorkshiredance to find out more.

-FRESH offers an exciting opportunity for youth dance groups, schools and individual young people to perform on a professional stage.
+FRESH offers an exciting opportunity for youth dance groups, schools and young people to perform on a professional stage.
 Youth dance companies from every corner of Yorkshire, with members aged between 11 and 19, are invited to submit applications to perform live or to have their dance-film screened.
-A full day’s programme of workshops in a wide range of different dance styles, led by professional dancers, culminates with an evening of performances of the youth companies’ own dance pieces, to audiences of hundreds of dance-lovers.

 You can expect high quality dance routines showcasing anything from street dance to Bharatanatyam (and everything in between).